GMP Services

-Definition and objective
+Definition and objective of GMP

 GMP is a major quality control strategy with emphasis on the “process quality”.
 The objective of GMP is to follow quality standards.
 Quality alone cannot be sufficiently tested to the product.

+Qualification and validation are key GMP requirements for the implementation of those quality standards.
 Validation operations, especially in producing sterile biopharmaceuticals, can be very challenging.
 The procedures are arduous and requires conscientiousness and commitment, knowledge and experience, as there are predetermined specifications and regulations to meet.

 We are contributing to regulatory requirements for GMP release of samples according to customer’s needs and exigencies.